 3. Gumroad

-Gumroad is designed for creators, artists, and small businesses who want a simple way to sell e-books, courses, music, templates, and other digital products without managing a full e-commerce website.
+Gumroad is designed for creators, artists, and small businesses who want a simple way to sell digital products without managing a full e-commerce website.

 This platform lets you sell through product links, social media, or a minimal storefront.
 It also includes built-in marketing tools, secure file delivery, and flexible pricing options.